Rutgers University – SC&IAA Constitution and By-Laws

 Section 1.
 The Nominating Committee for new officers and members-at-large shall consist of three members, with the Past President or his/her appointee serving as Chairperson.
 The Committee will prepare a slate of officers prior to the annual meeting.
 Ten members in good standing may petition for the addition of other nominees.

 Section 2.
 The Events Committee (formerly known as the Program Committee) should consist of five members.
 The Chairperson will be appointed from the membership of the Executive Committee.
-The Committee will be responsible for the events programing and other activities assigned to it by the Executive Committee.
+The Committee will be responsible for the events programming and other activities assigned to it by the Executive Committee.

 Section 3.
 The By-Laws and Constitution Committee will consist of four members and will be appointed from the membership of the Executive Committee.
 The Committee will deal in a timely and effective manner with necessary changes The Committee will meet at least every two years to review timeliness of the By-Laws.

 Section 6.
-Strategic Planning Committee will lead strategic planning goals for our association and liaise with RUAA and SC&I leadership.
+The Strategic Planning Committee will lead strategic planning goals for our association and liaise with RUAA and SC&I leadership.

-Section 7.
+Section 8.
 Additional committees may be appointed by the President.

 ARTICLE VIII – MEETINGS